1Password/onepassword-operator/README.md

   itemPath: "vaults/<vault_id_or_title>/items/<item_id_or_title>"
 ```

-To create a list of Kubernetes Secrets from a 1Password items, create a yaml file with the following
+To create a list of Kubernetes Secrets from 1Password items, create a yaml file with the following

 ```yaml
 apiVersion: onepassword.com/v1